Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/create-apply-retention-labels.md

 ### Deleting retention labels

-You can delete retention labels that aren't currently included in any retention label policies, that aren't configured for event-based retention, or mark items as regulatory records.
+You can delete retention labels that aren't currently included in any retention label policies, that aren't configured for event-based retention, or that mark items as regulatory records.

 For retention labels that you can delete, if they have been applied to items, the deletion fails and you see a link to content explorer to identify the labeled items.